How to save for web

 So I set the quality to 70 when saving for Facebook.

 If you’re saving for you homepage, save it in the size you want.
-But for a SEO point of view, you should compress your photo a bit also here.
+But for a SEO point of view, you should compress your photo also here.

 And that’s it, your photo is ready to be shown to the world!